domlee590/TradingBotApp/README.md

 (4) Additional comments

-PLEASE view the current rough draft for the bot implementation, which has been created in Python.
+PLEASE view the current rough draft for the bot implementation, which has been created in Python (FIND IN lib/assets/python) .
 The intention is to convert this to Ruby eventually and integrate it more with the rest of the app.
 It is a proof of concept.

 We tried to integrate the output in the following way, but couldn't get it working in time: